Flash Fiction Intensive - Open Enrollment

-Learn to write flash fiction.
+Get inspired and learn how to write and publish flash fiction.
 Write 12 stories in 4 weeks.
-Enroll anytime.
+PLUS: start your novella-in-flash.

 Do you want to learn to write flash fiction?
-Flash fiction--very short stories-- are just as fun to write as they are to read.
-Writing flash fiction is also a great way to break into publishing.
-In the four-week flash fiction intensive, you will read and write stories of 750 words or fewer.
+Writing flash fiction is a great way to get inspired, get back into writing, and flex your narrative muscles.
+It's also a great way to break into publishing.
+In the four-week flash fiction intensive, you will write twelve flash fictions.

 What you get in the Flash Fiction Intensive:

-- You will write at least three flash fictions per week for four weeks.
+- You will write three flash fictions per week for four weeks.

 - In week 4, you will learn how and where to submit your flash fiction.